 The Corporation may, without the requirement for filing a Cash Flow Statement or Cash Flow Certificate, modify any mortgage loan underlying the 2018 Series B Participant Interest in order to address delinquencies or potential payment defaults.
-Any mortgage loan underlying the 2018 Series B Participant Interest may be removed from the 2018 Series B Participant Interest and thereby released from the lien of the General Resolution, without the requirement for filing a Cash Flow Statement or Cash Flow Certificate, in the event that in connection with enforcing remedies, the Corporation assigns its interest in such underlying mortgage loan to the City and/or accepts an interest from the 2018 Series B Participant Interest).
-In addition, certain underlying mortgage loans (identified in "Appendix D-1-Table 7: Developments and Permanent Mortgage Loans Underlying the 2018 Series B Participant Interest and thereby released from the 2018 Series B Participant Interest and thereby released from the lien of the General Resolution (without regard to delinquency or default) at the direction of the Corporation upon the request of the City without the requirement for filing a Cash Flow Statement or Cash Flow Statement at the flow Statement Mortgage Loans Underlying the 2018 Series B Participant Interest and thereby released from the lien of the General Resolution (without regard to delinquency or default) at the direction of the Corporation upon the request of the City without the requirement for filing a Cash Flow Statement or Cash Flow Certificate.
+Any mortgage loan underlying the 2018 Series B Participant Interest may be removed from the 2018 Series B Participant Interest and thereby released from the lien of the General Resolution, without the requirement for filing a Cash Flow Statement or Cash Flow Certificate, in the event that in connection with enforcing remedies, the Corporation assigns its interest in such underlying mortgage loan to the City and/or accepts an interest from the City in a substitute or additional mortgage loan (which would thereupon become part of the 2018 Series B Participant Interest).
+In addition, certain underlying mortgage loans (identified in "Appendix D-1-Table 5: Developments and Permanent Mortgage Loans Underlying the 2018 Series B Participant Interest as of April 30, 2025") may be removed from the 2018 Series B Participant Interest and thereby released from the lien of the General Resolution (without regard to delinquency or default) at the direction of the Corporation upon the request of the City without the requirement for filing a Cash Flow Statement or Cash Flow Certificate.

-Approximately 56% in outstanding principal balance of the mortgage loans underlying the 2018 Series B Mortgage Loan (representing \$330,561,336 of the outstanding principal balance as of October 31, 2024) permit prepayment at any time without penalty.
-Approximately 39% in outstanding principal balance of the underlying mortgage loans (representing \$230,436,353 of the outstanding principal balance as of October 31, 2024 are prepayable at the option of the Mortgagor now with a penalty and will become prepayable at the option of the Mortgagor without penalty in approximately 10 years or less.
-Approximately 5% in outstanding principal balance of the underlying mortgage loans (representing \$26,750,900 of the outstanding principal balance as of October 31, 2024) are not prepayable at the option of the Mortgagor prior to maturity.
+Approximately 57% in outstanding principal balance of the mortgage loans underlying the 2018 Series B Mortgage Loan (representing \$335,872,006 of the outstanding principal balance as of April 30, 2025) permit prepayment at any time without penalty.
+Approximately 39% in outstanding principal balance of the underlying mortgage loans (representing \$230,225,614 of the outstanding principal balance as of April 30, 2025 are prepayable at the option of the Mortgagor now with a penalty and will become prepayable at the option of the Mortgagor without penalty in approximately 10 years or less.
+Approximately 4% in outstanding principal balance of the underlying mortgage loans (representing \$25,830,919 of the outstanding principal balance as of April 30, 2025) are not prepayable at the option of the Mortgagor prior to maturity.
 However, the Corporation or HPD may, in its sole discretion, waive the prohibition on prepayment contained in those mortgage loans that restrict prepayment and to date has permitted the prepayment of several mortgage loans with similar provisions.
 Such waiver does not require the provision of a Cash Flow Statement or a Cash Flow Certificate.
 See "Certain Factors Affecting the Mortgage Loans."

-For additional information regarding the mortgage loans underlying the 2018 Series B Participant Interest, see "Certain Factors Affecting the Mortgage Loans-Subsequent Prepayments" and "- Prepayment Notifications" below and "Appendix D-1-Table 7: Developments and Permanent Mortgage Loans Underlying the 2018 Series B Participant Interest as of October 31, 2024."
+For additional information regarding the mortgage loans underlying the 2018 Series B Participant Interest, see "Certain Factors Affecting the Mortgage Loans-Subsequent Prepayments" and "-

+Prepayment Notifications" below and "Appendix D-1-Table 5: Developments and Permanent Mortgage Loans Underlying the 2018 Series B Participant Interest as of April 30, 2025."